 If you intend to use website popup advertisements and show them on mobile gadgets too, you need to keep some vital tips in mind.
 Referring to the essential points you should consider, it’s important to acknowledge Google rules concerning mobile website popups not to get penalized.

-1. Use appropriate dimensions, not to interfere with the mobile view
+1. Use appropriate dimensions, as not to interfere with the mobile view

 According to Google’s latest announcement about website popups on mobile gadgets, the popup dimensions to be considered in order not to interfere with the view of the visitors.
 So, a perfect solution, in this case, will be setting the dimensions of your popup so that they will cover 40% of the page (on mobile view).